lowet84/docker-ci-demo/README.md

 ### DNS
 Do one of the following:
 * Set up a dns with wildcard subdomains that point to the public ip
-* Set up the following subdomains:
+* Set up the following subdomains: (CNAME to root domain)
     * portainer.(domain)
     * traefik.(domain)
     * ptraefik.(domain)